 We will have five formal debates during the class.
 I will ask you to form groups of four (these groups need not remain the same for all debates), and will pose the topic.
 I will give each of the five groups of four ten minutes to discuss collectively the major points for or against the proposition.
 There will then be a random drawing to determine the role of each of the five groups.
 One will argue for the proposition, one will argue against, and the remaining three will be judges.
-For example, in the first debate, one group will argue that religion played a net positive role in the development of the scientific revolution, and another will argue that religion played a net negative role.
+For example, in the first debate, one group will argue that life does not exist anywhere but the Earth, and the other will argue that it does.
 I will give you five more minutes to work out your specific arguments.
-Then one person from one of the presenting groups (determined randomly) will get five minutes to present their position; unlike in competitive debates we are not looking for a fast presentation of many points, but are instead looking for a clear presentation of the key points.
+Then one person from one of the presenting groups will get five minutes to present their position; unlike in competitive debates we are not looking for a fast presentation of many points, but are instead looking for a clear presentation of the key points.
 The other group will present their position in the next five minutes.
 The first group then gets five minutes for rebuttal, and finally the second group gets five minutes for further elaboration and rebuttal.
-Each of the three judging groups gets five minutes to determine the winner; not the group whose point they agree with, but the group who presented their side best.
-In the five minutes following we will poll each of the 12 judges to determine who they think won, and the winning group will get first choice of the candy, the judging groups will get the next choice, and the losing group gets last choice.
+Each of the three judging groups gets five minutes to determine the winner; not the group whose point they agree with, but the group who presented their side best given the strengths and weaknesses of that side.
+In the five minutes following we will poll each of the judges to determine who they think won, and the winning group will get first choice of the candy, the judging groups will get the next choice, and the losing group gets last choice.